Request information

 primary school children climbing zip wire

-Six reasons why more schools than ever are staying in the UK for their school trip (spoiler alert: it’s not because of Covid!)
+Six reasons why more schools are choosing UK school trips (spoiler alert: it’s not because of Covid!)

-As the overseas travel industry looks set to enjoy a welcome boom following the lifting of Covid restrictions, the trend for school trips seems to be going in the opposition direction, with UK school trips gaining in popularity.
-And from conversations with school leaders, teachers and parents it’s clear the trend is set to continue […]
+As the overseas travel industry looks set to enjoy a welcome boom following the lifting of Covid restrictions, the trend for UK school trips seems to be going in the opposition direction, with trips in the UK gaining in popularity.
+And from conversations with school leaders, teachers and parents it’s clear the trend is set […]

 // Added June 7, 2022